JoeCars/Nerman.js/docs/indexer.md

 - **endBlock**: `number`.
 Newest block to return.
 Infinity by default.
 - **previousAdmin**: `string`.
 Previous admin address to return.
 All by default.
 - **newAdmin**: `string`.
 New admin address to return.
 All by default.
-- **including**: `string`.
+- **involving**: `string`.
 An involved address to return, either the previousAdmin, or newAdmin.
 All by default.

 ### `BeaconUpgradedQuery`